cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 > **Note:** On minting, do not forget to include the ERC20-compliant call to Transfer event so that many wallets and block explorers can see the tokens on balances of holders.

-TGE round ends according to specification.
-Either when the desired amount is raised (set by founders' multisig decision).
-Or the day comes when there is no tokens to project distributed to project multisig wallet.
+TGE round ends when target amount of tokens for the project has been minted.

 ## Multisig